ikegwukc/Quals-ReadingList/Theo/Theo-CheatSheet.md

 ### Day 5

-- The broad usefulness of the income statement is to indicate the value added by operating activites of a firm over a specific period.
+- The broad usefulness of the income statement is to indicate the value added by operating activities of a firm over a specific period.

 - The income statement reports flows of values.

 - The balance statement reports stocks of values

-- Income from continuing Operations includes revenues, expenses, fains, and losses that will most likely continue in future periods
+- Income from continuing Operations includes revenues, expenses, gains, and losses that will most likely continue in future periods

-- Revenues are inflows of resources resulting from providings goods or services to customers.
+- Revenues are inflows of resources resulting from providing goods or services to customers.

-- Expenses are outflows of resources incurred while generating revnue.
+- Expenses are outflows of resources incurred while generating revenue.

 - Gains or Losses are increases or decreases in equity.

-- Operating income includes revenue and expenses directly related to the primary revenue-generating activites of the company.
+- Operating income includes revenue and expenses directly related to the primary revenue-generating activities of the company.

-- Non Operating income relates to peripheral or incidentals activites of the company.
+- Non Operating income relates to peripheral or incidentals activities of the company.

 - Income tax expense is shown as a separate expense.